Medically reviewed by Drugs.com. Last updated on Sep 7, 2020.

 PAZOPanib: Antacids may decrease the serum concentration of PAZOPanib.
 Management: Avoid the use of antacids in combination with pazopanib whenever possible.
 Separate doses by several hours if antacid treatment is considered necessary.
 The impact of dose separation has not been investigated.
 Consider therapy modification

-Potassium Acid Phosphate: Antacids may decrease the serum concentration of Potassium Acid Phosphate.
+Potassium Phosphate: Antacids may decrease the serum concentration of Potassium Phosphate.
 Management: Consider separating administration of antacids and oral potassium phosphate by at least 2 hours to decrease risk of a significant interaction.
 Consider therapy modification

 QuiNIDine: Antacids may decrease the excretion of QuiNIDine.
 Monitor therapy